 Rhode Island is nicknamed the "Ocean State" for good reason.
 Roughly a third of the total surface area of the state is comprised of water, and the state has over 400 miles of shoreline, as well as numerous riverine systems.
-A high proportion of the state's historic building stock is located around Narragansett Bay's shoreline or it's relatively low-lying adjacent areas, or along the numerous rivers that feed into the Bay.
+A high proportion of the state's historic building stock is located around Narragansett Bay's shoreline or its relatively low-lying adjacent areas, or along the numerous rivers that feed into the Bay.
 For these reasons historic preservation in Rhode Island, in both the short and long terms, faces significant challenges resulting from irreversible, ongoing climate change.

-RIHPHC is both sponsor and serves as a "clearing house" for state, federal, and local information related climate-change preservation issues and strategies, such as Historic Communities and Flood Hazards and the National Park Service's Guidelines on Flood Adaptation for Rehabilitating Historic Buildings.
-RIHPHC has also created and made available to State and municipal agencies, and other planners, GIS data layers that document the specific locations of much of the state's National and State Register-listed properties that are atrisk as a result of climate change.
+RIHPHC is both sponsor and serves as a "clearing house" for state, federal, and local information related to climate-change preservation issues and strategies, such as Historic Communities and Flood Hazards and the National Park Service's Guidelines on Flood Adaptation for Rehabilitating Historic Buildings.
+RIHPHC has also created and made available to State and municipal agencies, and other planners, database information that documents the specific locations of much of the state's National and State Register-listed properties that are atrisk as a result of climate change.
 One climate change-related challenge for the RIHPHC in the next seven years will be to update and create similar databases for Rhode Island's collection of town-wide preservation surveys, most of which need to be updated since completion in the mid-1980s.
-For the foreseeable future, climate change may well be the number one strategic focus for RIHPHC's development implementation of preservation programs/activities.
+For the foreseeable future, climate change may well be the number one strategic focus for RIHPHC's development and implementation of preservation programs/activities including establishment of a fully functional agency Geographic Information System